Cyril-zip/AWS-SAA-C02-Study-Guide/README.md

 - FSx for Windows support daily automated backups and admins in taking backups when needed as well.
 - FSx for Windows removes duplicated content and compresses common content
 - By default, all data is encrypted at rest.
+- FSx for Windows does not allow you to present S3 objects as files and does not allow you to write changed data back to S3.

 ## Amazon FSx for Lustre